anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 **(1)** Defined in the `.4xlarge` flavour in section [4.2.1.1 Predefined Compute Flavours](../../../ref_model/chapters/chapter04.md#4211-predefined-compute-flavours)<br>
 **(2)** Defined in the `.bronze` configuration in section [4.2.3 Storage Extensions](../../../ref_model/chapters/chapter04.md#423-storage-extensions)<br>
-**(3)** In Kubernetes based infrastructures packet monitoring is out of the scope for the infrastructure.

 <a name="2.2.2"></a>
 ### 2.2.2 Virtual Network Interface Specifications (source [RM 4.2.2](../../../ref_model/chapters/chapter04.md#422-virtual-network-interface-specifications))